Flemish people

-The Flemish or Flemings (Vlamingen [ˈvlaːmɪŋə(n)]) are a Germanic ethnic group native to Flanders, Belgium, who speak Dutch.
+Flemish people or Flemings (Vlamingen [ˈvlaːmɪŋə(n)]) are a Germanic ethnic group native to Flanders, Belgium, who speak Flemish Dutch.
 Flemish people make up the majority of Belgians, at about 60%.

-"Flemish" was historically a geographical term, as all inhabitants of the medieval County of Flanders in modern-day Belgium, France, and the Netherlands were referred to as "Flemings", irrespective of their ethnicity or language.
-The contemporary region of Flanders comprises a part of this historical county, as well as parts of the medieval duchy of Brabant and the medieval county of Loon, where the modern national identity and culture gradually formed.
+Flemish was historically a geographical term, as all inhabitants of the medieval County of Flanders in modern-day Belgium, France and the Netherlands were referred to as "Flemings" irrespective of their ethnicity or language.
+The contemporary region of Flanders comprises a part of this historical county, as well as parts of the medieval Duchy of Brabant and the medieval County of Loon, where the modern national identity and culture gradually formed.